King Arthur's messianic return

 King Arthur's messianic return is a mythological motif in the legend of King Arthur, which claims that he will one day return in the role of a messiah to save his people.
 It is an example of the king asleep in mountain motif.
-King Arthur was a legendary 6th-century British king.
-Few historical records of Arthur remain, and there are doubts that he ever existed, but he achieved a mythological stature that gave rise to a growing literature about his life and deeds.
+King Arthur was a legendary 6th-century Welsh king.
+Few historical records of Arthur remain, and there are doubts that he ever existed, but he achieved a mythological status by the High Middle Ages that gave rise to a growing literature about his life and deeds.